9 people found this helpful

 2. Sensory spaghetti

-Many of the best messy games for 3-year-olds involve sensory play, particularly touch.
+Sensory spaghetti is another great game for 3-year-olds that encourages them to explore using their sense of touch.
 Cook a batch of spaghetti until it’s soft and then coat it in oil to make it slippery.
-Your energetic 3-year-old will enjoy handling, pouring and stirring it really fast.
+Your energetic 3-year-old will enjoy flicking it, slapping it, and stirring it really fast.
 Increase the fun by adding food colouring to create rainbow spaghetti.
 It’s worth investing in a large heavy-duty plastic mixing tray for these kinds of messy games and activities for 3-year-olds.
+It’s also worth keeping an eye out for a random bit of spaghetti that might ssssslipped onto the floor during playtime!

 3. Icy games for 3-year-olds

-When cold weather stops you from getting outside and you’re looking for activities for 3-year-olds at home, you can bring some of those icy temperatures inside in the form of ice games.
-This takes some preparation beforehand – just fill up a small container with water and submerge a toy of your choice (toy dinosaurs frozen in an ice age are a particularly popular choice), before popping it in the freezer.
+When cold weather stops you from getting outside and you’re looking for activities for 3-year-olds at home, you can bring some of those icy temperatures inside with an ice game.
+This takes some preparation beforehand – just fill up a small container with water and submerge a toy of your choice (toy dinosaurs frozen in an ice age are an awesome choice), before popping it in the freezer.
 Your inquisitive 3-year-old will have a ball being an excavator, trying all kinds of approaches to free the creature from its icy confines.
+And get ready for freezing cold hands when they hug you during this – not that you’d want it any other way.

 4. Rainbow jelly

-From hard ice to soft jelly, this gloopy texture is ideal for little hands (and feet) to explore.
+From hard ice to soft jelly, this gloopy texture is ideal for any kid that loves squishing stuff (Hint: that’s any kid).
 If you’re looking for fun games for 3-year-olds that won’t cause problems if they get some in their mouths, this one’s for you.
 Set different colours of jelly in a variety of containers, from ice cube trays to jelly moulds and sand toys.
 They can then build with it, put their plastic figures through it and squish it.
 You can also hide toys inside, like in the ice game.
-Jelly play is one of the most popular activities for 3-year-olds who like to get their hands sticky.
+Jelly play is the perfect activity for 3-year-olds who like to get their hands sticky.

 5. Pompom hockey

-If your energetic little one would rather be kicking a ball about outside but the weather’s not on your side, try some sporty indoor activities for 3-year-olds instead, like pompom hockey.
-Many of the most enjoyable games to play with 3 year olds involve lots of creativity and very little outlay, and all this one requires is a stash of those small, soft craft balls and some form of hockey stick (an empty kitchen roll tube will do the trick).
+If your kid’s boundless energy is drawn to kicking a ball about outside but the weather’s not on your side, try some sporty indoor activities for 3-year-olds instead, like pompom hockey.
+Many of the most enjoyable games to play with 3 years old involve lots of creativity and things from around the house – and all this one requires is a stash of those small, soft craft balls and some form of hockey stick (an empty kitchen roll tube will do the trick).
 They can then push the pompoms into a ‘goal’ with their ‘stick’.